okta/okta-sdk-java/MIGRATING.md

 This SDK uses semantic versioning and follows Okta's [library version policy](https://developer.okta.com/code/library-versions/).
 In short, we do not make breaking changes unless the major version changes!

+## Migrating from 7.x.x to 8.0.0

+Version 8.0.0 of this SDK introduces few breaking changes from previous versions.

+### Package `com.okta.sdk.resource.brand.Theme`

+Below methods will now take `file` object as additional param.
+This was missing from earlier release (bug) and this release fixes it.
+- `updateBrandThemeBackgroundImage`
+- `updateBrandThemeFavicon`
+- `uploadBrandThemeLogo`

+### Package `com.okta.sdk.resource.org.OrgSetting`
+- `updateOrgLogo` will now take `file` object as a parameter.
+This was missing from earlier release (bug) and this release fixes it.

 ## Migrating from 5.x.x to 6.0.0

 Version 6.0.0 of this SDK introduces a number of breaking changes from previous versions.